juergenweb/FrontendLoginRegister/README.md

 You can find much more infos in the Readme file of the FrontendForms module, so I do not want to go more into detail at this point.

-> ⚠ If you uninstall the module, all manual changes to the templates will be lost, so make a back-up of your templates if you have made changes before you uninstall the module.
-Otherwise, you have to write your changes to the templates again.
+If you uninstall the module, all template files including your changes will be copied to a backup folder inside the root folder of this module.

+On a reinstall this backup-files with all of your changes will be taken and copied to the templates folder.
+The backup folder will be deleted afterwards.

+So all your changes will not get lost after uninstall of the module.
+Only if you delete the module completely all your changes will be deleted too.

 ## What happens during the installation process?